tiger2380/Swidly-MVC-Framework/README.md

 Add a middleware with your request.

-A middleware is an action that can occur before the request is sent to the controller.
-You can validate a request, change a parameter in a request or make sure a user is logged in before continue a request.
+Middleware is an action that can occur before the request is sent to the controller.
+You can validate a request, change a parameter in a request or make sure a user is logged in before continuing a request.
 ```php
 $this->get('/post/:id', function($request, $response) {
     $id = $request->get('id');